Stars (Hum song): Reception

 In 2008, it was announced that the song had sold 26,000 digital copies, 29% of which had occurred since September 2007.
 Billboard magazine later hypothesized that this uptick in sales was due to a Cadillac commercial that used the song.
 According to Matt Talbott, the frontman of Hum:

 People have always said this or that about using our songs in movies or commercials and nothing ever really comes of it. [...]
 [But one day] some guy at an ad firm asking about using a song for a commercial [...]
 I said, 'Yeah, sure, whatever man.'
 [He eventually] wrote back and told me more, and when I knew it was for real and that it sounded like a large campaign, I called my lawyer.

 The commercial was released before the members of Hum were aware that a deal had been agreed upon.
 According to Talbott, he only learned of its existence when he was at a hotel and the commercial was playing.
 Suddenly, Talbott received a call from his wife, who informed him that others had seen the ad and were phoning their house.

-In 1995, Howard Stern, on his radio show, which was peaking in popularity, said that the song "Stars" made him cry he loved it so much.
-A few days later, on July 7, the band played the song live.